Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 In the case of relative paths they may (or may not) start with `./` and they may (or may not) end with `/`.
 The creator of the GPX / GPZ file may use a leading `./` and trailing `/` if desired but it is not mandated.

-There may be occasions when it is advantageous to provide remote links for icon folders in addition to the relative paths within a GPX / GPZ.
+There may be occasions when it is advantageous to provide remote links to icon folders, additional to the relative paths within the GPZ.